-Free Fishing Days for 2017 are July 1 and September 2
+Free Fishing Days for 2018 are Saturday, July 7 and Saturday, September 1

 Have you ever felt the excitement of watching your bobber suddenly jiggle, then dive out of sight?
 Or feeling the tap-tap-tap of a bass as it tastes the worm on the end of your line?
 Or having a salmon practically tear the rod out of your hands as it smashes your lure?
 What's that?
 You say you never learned to fish?